jbirddog/blue/v6/README.md

 4. Dictionary is implemented as an array
 5. The use of each word describes its execution semantics (compile/interpret/inline)
    1. Defining a word does not enter compile mode, `;` does not leave compile mode, there is no `]`, `[`, `immediate`, `postpone`, etc
-6. Word definitions do not have to have a `;` - they can fallthrough to the next word
+6. Word definitions do not require a `;` - they can fallthrough to the next word
-7. Defined words are available immediately
+7. Defined words are available immediately - words can call themselves with no trickery
 8. `;` will perform tail-call optimization when preceeded by a call
 9. Any previously defined word can be called or used as a macro